 - Making sure the fish looks fresh and doesn’t smell off (i.e. too fishy or sour).

-- Using clean hands and tools for preparation, and washing hands afterwards.
+- Using clean hands and tools for preparation, and wash hands afterwards.

 - Using fresh fish within no more than 2 days if not frozen, and consuming it within a couple of hours.